 Mapped 5G-GUTI: A 5G-GUTI which is mapped from a 4G-GUTI previously allocated by an MME.
 Mapping rules are defined in 3GPP TS 23.003 [4].

-Mapped S-NSSAI: An S-NSSAI in the subscribed S-NSSAIs for the HPLMN, which is mapped to an S-NSSAI of the registered PLMN in case of a roaming scenario.
+Mapped S-NSSAI: An S-NSSAI in the subscribed S-NSSAIs for the HPLMN or the subscribed SNPN, to which an S-NSSAI of the registered PLMN or registered SNPN is mapped.

 Mobility registration for disaster roaming services: A registration performed with 5GS registration type "disaster roaming mobility registration updating" in the REGISTRATION REQUEST message.